modolabs/Kurogo-Mobile-Web/doc/Guide/tour.rst

 Site folder
 ===========

-The site folder contains a series of folders for each *site* available.
+The site folder contains a series of folders for each *site*.
 This allows each site to have specific configuration, design and custom code.
 At any given time there is only one **active site**.
-You can enable the active site in the *config.ini* file found in the config folder in the root of the project directory.
+You can enable the active site in the *config/config.ini* file found in the the root of the project directory.
 It is important the that case used in naming the folder matches the ACTIVE_SITE case in the config.ini file.

 Multiple site folders exist to assist developers who might be working on different versions of their site